awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 ### Limitations of Multi\-Master Clusters<a name="aurora-multi-master-limitations"></a>

 **Note**
  Aurora multi\-master clusters are highly specialized for continuous availability use cases\.
 Thus, such clusters might not be generally applicable to all workloads\.
 Your requirements for performance, scalability, and availability might be satisfied by using a larger DB instance class with an Aurora single\-master cluster\.
-If so, consider using a provisioned or serverless cluster\.
+If so, consider using a provisioned or Aurora Serverless cluster\.

 #### AWS and Aurora Limitations<a name="aurora-multi-master-limitations-aws"></a>